Amasai Nutrition and Benefits of This Probiotic Beverage - Dr. Axe

 Amasai - Dr. Axe

-A nutritional staple for most South Africans for hundreds of years now, amasai has recently come into the mainstream more as probiotic foods have continued to gain attention and praise for its gut-healing, immune-boosting properties.
+A nutritional staple for most South Africans for hundreds of years now, amasai has recently come into the mainstream more as probiotic foods have continued to gain attention and praise for their gut-healing, immune-boosting properties.

-The process of fermenting foods — including dairy products in the case of yogurt, amasai and kefir —produces beneficial bacteria that we refer to as “probiotics.”
-Amasai’s taste is described as a cross between cottage cheese and plain yogurt; as with other fermented/sour foods, most people say that you either love the taste or hate it.
+Amasai’s taste is described as a cross between cottage cheese and plain yogurt.
+As with other fermented/sour foods, most people say that you either love the taste or hate it.

-Richard Mokua is native South African who has spent years studying traditional African foods, especially those originating from Kenya where fermentation is utilized to prolong food’s freshness despite high heat temperatures and lack of cooling systems.
+Richard Mokua is native South African who has spent years studying traditional African foods, especially those originating from Kenya, where fermentation is utilized to prolong food’s freshness despite high heat temperatures and lack of cooling systems.

-In 2004, as a master’s student in Wisconsin, Mokua undertook an investigation into amasai and its impact on children and diarrhea.
-He had noticed growing up in Kenya, that children who regularly consumed this beverage had noticeably less frequent bouts with diarrhea.
-His mission was to discover what it was, if anything, in amasai that contributed to this occurrence.
+In 2004, as a master’s degree student in Wisconsin, Mokua undertook an investigation into amasai and its impact on children and diarrhea.
+He had noticed growing up in Kenya that children who regularly consumed this beverage had noticeably fewer bouts with diarrhea.

-What are probiotics exactly you might be wondering?
-They are “good bacteria,” and amasai is loaded with several kinds, including the lactic acid bacteria called lactobacillus.
 Mokua eventually decided to put his theory to the test with the deadly strain of bacteria called E. coli.
 He theorized that amasai could kill off even E. coli and, therefore, protect people living in rural areas from foodborne illnesses.
 And he was right!

-Nutrition Facts
+Nutrition facts

 • 170 calories